cheminfo/eln-docs/docs/30_spectra/10_organic_chemistry/nmr/search/README.md

 ![](images/image1.png)

-The following options are available in the spectra displayer :
+The following options are available in the spectra displayer:

 - click + drag + release : zoom in the spectrum
 - double click: zoom out = display the full spectra